mwburgoyne/pyResToolbox/README.rst

 - Creation of Black Oil Table information
 - Creation of layered permeability distribution consistent with a Lorenze heterogeneity factor
 - Extract problem cells information from Intesect (IX) print files
+- Generation of AQUTAB include file influence functions for use in ECLIPSE
 - Creation of Corey and LET relative permeability tables in Eclipse format

 This is the initial public release, with improvements and additions expected over time.
 Apologies in advance that it is only in oilfield units with no current plans to add multi-unit support.